lizmat/articles/review-of-2022.md

 ### IO::Path.inode|dev|devtype|created|chown

-The `IO::Path` class had 4 methods added:
+Some low level IO features were added to the [`IO::Path`](https://docs.raku.org/type/IO::Path) class, in the form of 5 new methods.
+Note that they may not actually work on your OS and/or filesystem (looking at you there, Windows :-)

-- inode - the inode of the path (if available)
+- .inode - the inode of the path (if available)
-- dev - the device number of the filesystem (if available)
+- .dev - the device number of the filesystem (if available)
-- devtype - the device identifier of the filesystem (if available)
+- .devtype - the device identifier of the filesystem (if available)
-- created - DateTime object when path got created (if available)
+- .created - DateTime object when path got created (if available)
-- chown - change uid and/or gid of path (if possible)
+- .chown - change uid and/or gid of path (if possible, method version of `chown()`)

 ### (Date|DateTime).days-in-year

+The [`Date`](https://docs.raku.org/type/Date) and [`DateTime`](https://docs.raku.org/type/DateTime) classes already provide many powerfule date and time manipulation features.
+But a few features were considered missing this year, and so they were added.

-A `.days-in-year` class method was added to the `Date` and `DateTime` classes.
+A new `.days-in-year` class method was added to the `Date` and `DateTime` classes.
 It takes a year as positional argument:
 ```
 say Date.days-in-year(2023);  # 365
 say Date.days-in-year(2024);  # 366